 They have the highest divorce rate — 25.1 percent — of all the alcoholic types.
 Only 9 percent have gone to college, and only 43 percent are employed full time.
 They drink more heavily than any other type of alcoholic, consuming alcohol 248 days of the year on average and drinking five or more drinks 69 percent of the time.

-While two-thirds have sought treatment for their addiction, it’s important that any treatment program address their co-occurring disorders and include therapies focused on preventing relapse.
+While two-thirds have sought alcohol rehab for their addiction, it’s important that any treatment program address their co-occurring disorders and include therapies focused on preventing alcohol relapse.